ahungry/ruse/README.md

 file mount.
 This then allows the user to run all their native file level commands (`ls`, `grep`, `feh`) on the directory.

+I also have a working implementation of mounting a Postgres database as a file system.

+Next up, may do the same for MySQL.

 ## Installation

 This requires lein: